Bayakala/FunDA/README.md

 ```
 #####user defined exceptions
-Sometimes we wish to watch some particular events and take corresponding action when they take place.
+Sometimes we wish to watch some particular events and take corresponding actions when they take place.
 This can be achieved by user-defined-exceptions.
 User-defined-exceptions are special rows extending from **FDAROW** that can be caught by pattern matching.
 The following is an example of user-defined-exception and its handling:

 ```
   case class DivideZeroError(msg: String, e: Exception) extends FDAROW